tonyjurg/Parashot/General/Shebanq.md

-# Shebanq Querys of interest
+# Shebanq Queries of interest

 ## How many?